cklapperich/Eidetic/README.md

 ## Demo

-See hybridsearchdemo.py for a demo of the extractor in action with hybrid search, effectively re-ikmplementing the blog post.
+See hybridsearchdemo.py for a demo of the extractor in action with Qdrant hybrid search, effectively re-implementing the blog post.

 ## Usage